Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Swift Strike**: Whenever you cast a spell that requires an action to cast, you can make one attack with _Wit's End_ as a bonus action.

+_You have +2 to attack and damage rolls with this magical weapon_

 ---

 ## Winged Moonplate